Airbus A380: A380plus

 At the June 2017 Paris Air Show, Airbus proposed an enhanced variant, called the A380plus, with 13% lower costs per seat, featuring up to 80 more seats through better use of cabin space, split scimitar winglets and wing refinements allowing a 4% fuel economy improvement, and longer aircraft maintenance intervals with less downtime.
 The A380plus' maximum takeoff weight would have been increased by 3 t to 578 t, allowing it to carry more passengers over the same 8200 nmi range or increase the range by 300 nmi.

 Winglet mockups, 4.7 m high, were displayed on the MSN04 test aircraft at Le Bourget.
 Wing twist would have been modified and camber changed by increasing its height by 33 mm between Rib 10 and Rib 30, along with upper-belly fairing improvements.
 The in-flight entertainment, the flight management system and the fuel pumps would be from the A350 to reduce weight and improve reliability and fuel economy.
-Light checks for the A380plus would be required after 1,000 h instead of 750 h and heavy check downtime would be reduced to keep the aircraft flying for six days more per year.
+Light checks for the A380plus would be required after 1,000 hours instead of 750 hours and heavy check downtime would be reduced to keep the aircraft flying for six days more per year.